polincdev/DummyCastle4Dart/README.md

 This library is an official port fo Java version which can be found here: https://github.com/polincdev/DummyCastle

-The Dart/FLutter versio is available here: https://github.com/polincdev/DummyCastle4Dart
+The Dart/FLutter version is available here: https://github.com/polincdev/DummyCastle4Dart

 The versions remain synced.